aleckxareign/FlowCtrl/README.md

 ## 🔷 Encapsulation

-# Private fields with controlled access via getters and setters.
+Private fields with controlled access via getters and setters.

-# Examples:
+Examples:

-# - Cycle.java → startDate, endDate, symptoms, mood, moodValue
+- Cycle.java → startDate, endDate, symptoms, mood, moodValue

-# - User.java → name, password
+- User.java → name, password

-# - Person.java → name, password
+- Person.java → name, password

 ## 🔷 Inheritance

-# Represents “is-a” relationships between classes.
+Represents “is-a” relationships between classes.

-# Examples:
+Examples:

-# - User extends Person → A User **is a** Person
+- User extends Person → A User **is a** Person

-# - PremiumUser extends User → A PremiumUser **is a** User
+- PremiumUser extends User → A PremiumUser **is a** User

-# - MoodCycle extends Cycle → A MoodCycle **is a** Cycle
+- MoodCycle extends Cycle → A MoodCycle **is a** Cycle

 ## 🔷 Polymorphism

-# Sam
+Same method name, different behavior depending on the object type.
+Examples:
+- isPremium() overridden in User vs PremiumUser → returns false for User and true for PremiumUser
+- displayInfo() implemented differently in each child class of Person
+- displayCycleInfo() overridden in MoodCycle to add extra behavior while reusing Cycle logic

+🔷 Abstraction
+Hiding complex implementation details and exposing only necessary methods.
+Examples:
+- Person.java → Abstract class with abstract method displayInfo()
+- Shared logic in abstract classes like Person for all user types

 ---